edcarp/introduction-to-conda-for-data-scientists/_episodes/03-using-packages-and-channels.md

 ### conda-forge

-The `conda-forge` channel

 In addition to the `default` channels that are managed by Anaconda Inc., there is another channel called `Conda-Forge` that also has a special status.
 The [Conda-Forge](https://github.com/conda-forge) project "is a community led collection of recipes, build infrastructure and distributions for the conda package manager."

  There are a number of reasons that you may wish to use the `conda-forge` channel instead of the `defaults` channel maintained by Anaconda: